turbot/steampipe-mod-terraform-aws-compliance/README.md

 steampipe check all
 ```

-Set through the command line argument:
+Set through the CLI argument:

 ```sh
 steampipe check all --workspace-chdir=/path/to/steampipe-mod-terraform-aws-compliance
 ```

-If running from within the `steampipe-mod-terraform-aws-compliance` mod
+However, if you are running from within the
-directory and `paths` was configured in the Terraform plugin configuration, the
+`steampipe-mod-terraform-aws-compliance` mod directory and `paths` was
+configured in the Terraform plugin configuration, the Steampipe workspace does
-Steampipe workspace does not need to be set:
+not need to be set (since you are already in the Steampipe workspace
+directory).

 Run all benchmarks: